kuty007/Ex3-OOP/README.md

  Represents algorithms that can be used on directed graph:

  ### isConnected - Cheking if there is a valid path from each node to others.
+ Method - Using a ***isConnected*** and ***Transpose*** functions.

  https://en.wikipedia.org/wiki/Connectivity_(graph_theory)

   ### Shoretest Path - Presents the shortest path between source to destination.
+  Method - Checks the shortest route using a Dijkstra function.
+  Checking for extreme cases - same node added twice, the node does not exist in the graph.

  https://en.wikipedia.org/wiki/Shortest_path_problem